 I’m still not entirely sure why I’m drawn to beadwork, but I know it is a predilection that was nurtured in me from a young age, and accompanied me through those years of growing up.
 I also know — now — that it’s not necessary for me to understand why I enjoy it, so long as I know I do enjoy it.

 However: I do recognize that I have a penchant for small detail work, the interaction of color, and the effects of light.
-There is also something about working with beads using needle and thread which I have not been able to exactly duplicate via sewing or embroidery (though I recently have been tempted by the idea of quilting [using origami as a foundation for block design] and garment construction…the question is, how to fit that into one’s time and life when one is trying to focus on starting up a business).
+There is also something about working with beads using needle and thread which I have not been able to exactly duplicate via sewing or embroidery (though I recently have been tempted by the idea of quilting [using origami as a foundation for block design] and garment construction…the question is, how to fit that into one’s time and life when one is trying to focus on financial independence).

 My specializations lie in beadweaving and beaded micro-macramé (particularly using glass seed beads and Czech Fire-Polished beads), while my interests range into tatting (knotted lacework) and wirework, in addition to stringing.
 I trained for two semesters in metalwork, which taught me the fundamentals of brazing/hard soldering, forging, and silversmithing (though I did mostly use red brass and copper); however, I could see that the coursework would not utilize color as much as I desired…and I believe I would only have been able to take the course series for five semesters, total.
 That would have been plenty, I realize now.
 But at the time, out of concern for my continued health (if I’m correct, I may have experienced conjunctivitis due to metal dust and fume exposure, though I haven’t yet tried to positively match the dates), I stopped after two semesters.

 I don’t plan on taking donations or payments for site upkeep or financial return itself until I and others are really invested in it (or I run out of funds).
-If you would like to support me financially, have a look at my Etsy shop, SpectralBeads.
 To earn money from selling jewelry via Etsy was my original plan, but I’m seeing another — more wide-ranging, more impactful — vision of what this could become.